messede-degod/SF-UI/README.md

 Application currently embeds the UI files into binary, using go's embed feature (this is for convenience).
 In production it may be preferable to serve the UI content using a webserver like nginx, See `other/nginx/Readme.md` for further instructions.

+Consider increasing `ulimit` if serving large number of clients

 ## Acknowledgement